-If you are having an abortion that takes multiple days we strongly encourage to have a support person with you.
-If this is not possible we can help you navigate options.
+If you are having an abortion that takes multiple days, we strongly encourage you to have a support person with you.
+If this is not possible, we can help you navigate options.
 If you receive IV sedation, you will need a licensed driver to drive you home.
-If it is not possible for you to bring a licensed driver please call us ahead to make arrangements.
+If it is not possible for you to bring a licensed driver, please call us ahead to make arrangements.

 The medical abortion pill is available up to 10 weeks.

 D & C (dilation & curettage) - available to all patients under 15 weeks.

 D & E (dilation & evacuation) - available for patients between 15 and 22 weeks.